re1101/compiladores/README.md

 # Compilador

-Java code to kinda compile some C code
+Small apps to kinda compile some C code
+Currently on Java and Rust